 Companion planting involves strategically placing different plant species near each other to gain mutual benefits.
 These benefits include natural pest deterrence, attraction of beneficial insects, improved soil health, and enhanced growth or flavor of crops.

-How do Planting Combinations deter pests?
+How do planting combinations deter pests?

 Can I plant anything next to anything else in companion planting?

-Do Planting Combinations really improve flavor?
+Do planting combinations really improve flavor?

 Is companion planting only for organic gardeners?